 At the age of eight, Alexander (Alex) Waite had his heart set on being an electronic keyboard player, but was reluctantly convinced to learn the piano by his first teacher.
-After playing for a year, he quit the instrument, only to regain his passion at the start of high school and hasn’t looked back since!
+After playing for a year, he quit the instrument, only to regain his passion at the start of high school and he hasn’t looked back since!

 Moving from Gippsland to Sydney after finishing school, Alex completed a Bachelor of Music (Performance) with First Class Honours at the Sydney Conservatorium.
 In 2016, he relocated to Melbourne to study with Timothy Young at the Australian National Academy of Music (ANAM), where he completed three years of the Professional Performance Program.
 Alex also holds a Master of Music degree (New Music Piano) from the HMDK Stuttgart, which he completed with Nicolas Hodges with the highest mark.
 Aside from Timothy, mentors include Dr Paul Rickard-Ford and Judy Hall OAM.

 Alex is currently based in Stuttgart, Germany, where he is being mentored by Nicolas Hodges and is on staff at the HMDK.
 In the summer semester of 2023, Alex will also be visiting faculty at the ESML, Lisbon.